swarmlibs/portainer-template-server/README.md

 # About
-A self-hosted template server for Portainer
+A simple Portainer template server, that serves templates specified via `--template-url` and combines them if multiple are specified.

 ## Usage